jslarve/BitPairsClass/README.md

 Instead of associating the values of 2 data fields, however, it associates individual bits.

-Because of the somewhat similar nature to the BitPairsClass, I got permission from Softvelocity to post this.
+Because of the somewhat similar nature to the FieldPairsClass, I got permission from Softvelocity to post this.

 This class is a simple way of doing the action of "Make this bit over here the same value as that one over there" without having to twiddle the bits yourself.